What Is Lactose Intolerance?

 - Serve a variety of dairy-free foods that are rich in calcium, such as broccoli, beans, tofu, or soy milk.
 Buy hard cheeses such as cheddar, which are lower in lactose.

 - Yogurts that contain active cultures are easier to digest and much less likely to cause lactose problems.

-- Learn to read food labels.
-Lactose is added to some boxed, canned, frozen, and prepared foods like bread, cereal, lunchmeats, salad dressings, mixes for cakes and cookies, and coffee creamers.
-Be aware of certain words that may mean the food has lactose in it: butter, cheese, cream, dried milk, milk solids, powdered milk, and whey, for example.
+- Check food labels.
+Lactose is added to some boxed, canned, frozen, and prepared foods.
+Some words are clues that the food has lactose in it: butter, cheese, cream, dried milk, milk solids, powdered milk, and whey, for example.